 For many years, high dietary sodium has been implicated as a cause of hypertension (high blood pressure) and organ damage; yet careful analysis has revealed a weak relationship between sodium intake/excretion and blood pressure in the general population.
 Studies investigating the effects of dietary sodium reduction on blood pressure have shown only a minimal decrease in blood pressure and no effect on death or cardiovascular health.
 Although some people do experience large blood pressure changes in response to salt intake, these people are salt sensitive.
-These individuals experience and increase in blood pressure and body weight when switched from a low-sodium diet to a high-sodium diet.
+These individuals experience an increase in blood pressure and body weight when switched from a low-sodium diet to a high-sodium diet.
 Salt sensitivity is influenced by a number of factors, including genetics, race/ethnicity, age, body mass, and diet, as well as some diseases, including hypertension, diabetes, and kidney dysfunction. – Jamie Hale 1Hale, Jamie.
 “Is Sodium Bad for My Health?”
 Should I Eat the Yolk?: Separating Facts from Myths to Get You Lean, Fit, and Healthy.
 Berkeley, CA: Ulysses, 2010.
 58. Print.
 (Excerpt used with permission from author).

 Take Home Points